-In January 2020, we issued and sold 2,741,489 shares of our common stock at a public offering price of \$45.50 per share, with an additional 411,223 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares in the Secondary Public

-Offering.
-We received aggregate net proceeds, net of underwriting discounts and commissions and estimated offering expenses of \$134.8 million.
+In January 2020, we issued and sold 2,741,489 shares of our common stock at a public offering price of \$45.50 per share, with an additional 411,223 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares in the Secondary Public Offering.
+We received aggregate net proceeds, net of underwriting discounts and commissions and offering costs of \$134.1 million.